pdonis/powerseries/FORMULAS.md

     F * G = (f0 + x F1) * (g0 + x G1)
           = f0 g0 + x (f0 G1 + g0 F1 + x F1 * G1)

-All of the operations are now known, so this formula is sufficient to implement multiplication recursively.
+All of the operations are known, so this formula is sufficient to implement multiplication recursively.

 Composition